lindsaykwardell/hlc-nuxt/content/home/home.md

 **_Health is holistic_**

-Mind, body, and spirit-- health encompasses all aspects of our being and at HLC we ensure that the care we deliver affirms that
+Mind, body, and spirit-- health encompasses all aspects of our being and at HLC we ensure that the care we deliver affirms that.

 **_Healthcare should be a conversation, and there is no "one size fits all" model for health_**